 Can my passport be stamped there?

 Yes!
-Go to our Passport Information and Stamping Stations page for more information.
+Go to our National Passport Stamping Stations webpage for more information.

 Are there places within the Mississippi National River and Recreation Area appropriate for weddings?

 Yes.
 Some good locations are: Wigington Pavilion at Harriet Island Regional Park, Fort Snelling Chapel, Riedel Farm Estate, and the Spring Lake Park Reserve.
 Privately chartered boats are available through Padelford Packet Boat Company or Minneapolis Queen.

 Are campsites available in the Mississippi National River and Recreation Area?